Patrick-Frisella/Cleaning-NIH-Chest-Xray-Dataset/README.md

 These images were re-interpreted in a general binary classification of positive and negative pulmonary disease instead of the specific classification/diagnosis in the original dataset.
 The new dataset was used to train the same model as the "Junk" data.
 It did train better although there was over-fitting due to the dataset size.
-Regularization techniques were tried with similar or worse results, and so were abandoned.

 ```Python
 loss, acc = Clean.model.evaluate(validation_generator, verbose=2)